madhavarapuchandrasekharasrisai/Power-Bi-Finance-Report/README.md

 Refresh Data (if applicable): If the underlying data source is local and has been updated, you can click the "Refresh" button in the Home tab of Power BI Desktop to load the latest data. 🔄

-Data Source 📂
-The dashboard's data is sourced from [Describe your data source, e.g., 'a CSV file named 'financial_data.csv' located in the data/ folder', 'an Excel workbook named 'SalesData.xlsx'', 'a SQL Server database (connection configured within the .pbix file)'].

 The Power Query steps within the .pbix file detail how the data is transformed and loaded.
 ETL ✨

-Folder Structure 🗂️
-.
-├── [YourDashboardName].pbix
-├── data/
-│   └── [your_data_file.csv/xlsx/etc] (Optional: if you include the data file) └── README.md
-Contact 📧
-[Your Name/Organization Name] - [Your Email Address] Project Link: [suspicious link removed][YourUsername]/[YourRepositoryName]